The Nightfly: Composition

 The Nightfly is considered more jazzy than Fagen's previous work with Steely Dan, and his lyrics are more wistful and nostalgic than biting.
-Fagen aimed for his lyrics to have "as little irony as possible”, and his goal was to make an album that was fun to listen to.
-As many of the songs come from an adolescent viewpoint, he hoped for them to maintain "a certain innocence”.
+Fagen aimed for his lyrics to have "as little irony as possible", and his goal was to make an album that was fun to listen to.
+As many of the songs come from an adolescent viewpoint, he hoped for them to maintain "a certain innocence".
 Walter Becker was responsible for the more sardonic elements in Steely Dan, and many writers have considered his absence the reason for the album's "warm and nostalgic" tone.
-Another difference between The Nightfly and his work with Becker is that it maintains a focus on a "certain period [or] motif”, according to Fagen.
+Another difference between The Nightfly and his work with Becker is that it maintains a focus on a "certain period [or] motif", according to Fagen.
 Though Fagen hints in the album's liner notes that it is an autobiographical piece, he downplayed this notion in a later interview: "It is not me exactly.
 It is a composite character of myself, what I remember and people I knew.
-Plus, it includes my feelings in retrospect”.
+Plus, it includes my feelings in retrospect."

-According to Sam Sutherland, writing for Billboard, Fagen's songs "shimmer with jazz harmonies and alternately swing, shuffle or bounce to a samba“.
+According to Sam Sutherland, writing for Billboard, Fagen's songs "shimmer with jazz harmonies and alternately swing, shuffle or bounce to a samba".
 Will Fulford-Jones, in his appraisal of the album in 1001 Albums You Must Hear Before You Die, considered it ironic in the sense that while it focuses on a simpler time, its production sounded like a modern Steely Dan album.
-Fagen held a "propensity for the perfect drum track”, and multiple drummers are credited on the album, sometimes on the same song.
-For example, James Gadson and Jeff Porcaro are present on "I.G.Y.", with the former playing the snare drum, kick drum, and hi-hat, and the latter performing the tom-tom fills.
+Fagen held a "propensity for the perfect drum track", and multiple drummers are credited on the album, sometimes on the same song.
+For example, on "I.G.Y.", James Gadson played the snare drum, kick drum, and hi-hat, and Jeff Porcaro performed the tom-tom fills.
 Even still, some songs contain the drum machine Wendel II.
-Fagen feared listeners finding plagiarism in his lyrics, so he altered a lyric in "The Goodbye Look"—"Behind the big casinos by the beach"—as it "reminded him of a line from a well-known poem."
+Fagen feared listeners finding plagiarism in his lyrics, so he altered a lyric in "The Goodbye Look"—"Behind the big casinos by the beach"—as it "reminded him of a line from a well-known poem".
 He was also concerned the "late line" lyrics in the title song were too close to the late-night news program Nightline.